The Bankrate promise

 What happens if you don’t pay student loans?

 Whether it’s your student loan payments or any other debts, if you don’t make your monthly payments, your finances could take hits from multiple angles.
-Here’s what could happen if you never pay your student loans.

 - Late fees.
 A late payment — one you eventually make but not by the due date — could result in a late payment fee.
 This amount varies by lender, and not all of them institute this fee, but it’s very common to see either flat late fees or fees that represent a percentage of your missed payment.